 Story of Rural Electric Cooperatives

-This fast-paced quick draw video will tell the story of rural electric cooperatives and why we're proud to be member-owned.
+This quick draw video will tell the story of rural electric cooperatives and why we're proud to be member-owned.

 At Harrison County REC, safety is our main priority.
 We promote this by practice and teaching to those of all ages that we serve in our community!

 Harrison County Rural Electric Cooperative chooses students of our members for the annual $1,000 Basin Scholarship!